altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - I'm interested in package manager (developer experience...), Deep Learning and LLMs
+ - I'm interested in Deep Learning and Large Language Models (LLMs)
  - I enjoy to build data-driven softwares solutions & systems
  - I'm a cookery enthusiast, runner and traveler
  - I have an amazing wife and two cats